Seven of the Best Budgeting Apps for 2026

 Best overall budgeting app: You Need a Budget

-The first is based on what’s known as the zero-based budgeting method, in which you assign every dollar in your bank account to a specific expense.
-If an emergency arises, the app helps you make changes to your budget to accommodate any unexpected expenses.
+The first is the zero-based budgeting method, in which you assign every dollar in your bank account to a specific expense.
+If an emergency arises, the app accommodates budget changes for surprise expenses.

-The second rule is to plan for large, infrequent expenses (say, for home repairs or annual insurance premiums) by setting aside money for them each month, while the third rule encourages you to make adjustments if you run out of money in one of your budgeting categories by moving money to it from a different category.
+The second rule is to plan for large, infrequent expenses (say, for home repairs or annual insurance premiums) by setting aside money for them each month.
+Meanwhile, the third rule encourages you to make adjustments if you run out of money in one of your budgeting categories by moving money to it from a different category.

 YNAB’s fourth rule is to “age your money” — in other words, once you get used to budgeting and spending less, you can pay for your current monthly bills with money you saved from the previous month rather than from your most recent paycheck.
 In addition to providing budgeting advice, YNAB also offers live money-management workshops online.